cbogart/discoursedb-model/README.md

 TBA.
 For now, please refer to [this informal overview of the main entities](https://github.com/DiscourseDB/discoursedb-model/raw/master/informal_model_description.pdf).

 ### DiscourseDB Configuration
-DiscourseDB is centrally configured using a [Java-based container configuration](http://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-java).
+DiscourseDB is centrally configured using a [Java-based container configuration](http://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-java) (see Spring docs for more details).
 The standard configuration is provided by the [BaseConfiguration](https://github.com/DiscourseDB/discoursedb-model/blob/master/src/main/java/edu/cmu/cs/lti/discoursedb/configuration/BaseConfiguration.java) class which can be replaced by custom configuration (just exclude the BaseConfiguration in your project.

 Parameters that most likely need to be changed (i.e. databse credentials) are read from the hibernate.properties file.
 In most cases, the BaseConfiguration doesn't need to be accessed.